-It has replaced the majority of means-tested benefits and tax credits (known as legacy benefits) paid to people who are ‘working age’ i.e. those under state pension age (Pension age was equalised at 65 for both men and women in 2018 and is gradually rising and will be 66 by 2020).
+Universal Credit has replaced the majority of means-tested benefits and tax credits (known as legacy benefits) paid to people who are ‘working age’ i.e. those under state pension age.
+There are still some people on legacy benefits:

 • Income-based Jobseeker’s Allowance